 Queen Elizabeth II’s tour met with phenomenal success.
-An estimated 75% of Australia’s 9 million people glimpsed her in person at least once.
+About 75 per cent of Australia’s 9 million people glimpsed her in person at least once.
 The nation was transfixed by their young, glamorous, but seemingly approachable, monarch.

 The tour was seen as an opportunity to display Australia’s affluence and modern outlook in the post-war period and to promote the unity of culture, language and kinship under a common allegiance to the Crown.